-The Bear Gorge, originally known as Bärenschützklamm; is one of the most popular Austrian destinations among hikers.
+The Bear Gorge, originally known as Bärenschützklamm, is one of the most popular Austrian destinations among hikers.
 Austria offers plenty of hiking and trekking opportunities, but the closest destination to the Austro-Hungarian border is the Bear Gorge, north of Graz.
-The gorge between the Graz Mountains, carved into limestone by the Mixnitzback stream, awaits visitors with wonderful views and, in some cases, a challenging hiking route.
+The gorge between the Graz Mountains, carved into the limestone by the Mixnitzback stream, awaits visitors with wonderful views and, in some cases, a challenging hiking route.
 The sight is truly romantic!

-What should I wear in the gorge?
+What should I wear to the gorge?

 - a small backpack